NateEag/how-i-code/content/debugging-programs.rst

 Sometimes user expectations are the problem, in which case documentation and user interfaces should be improved to stop misleading users.
 In other cases, the program's behavior is bad, in which case the behavior should be changed.

+If there is no formal definition of expected behavior, then classifying behaviors as bugs is a subjective undertaking.

+If you have a different support process for bugs than for feature development (e.g. "Bug fixes are free but new features are not."), it is important to have a way to know whether a behavior is a bug.

+A specification is useful for defining expected behavior.
+Once a client agrees in writing that the spec is an adequate description of what they want, the dev team is responsible for delivering only what it describes.

+Defining undefined behavior, redefining misfeatures, and defining new features are all enhancements, not bugfixes.
+They should be handled and billed accordingly.

+A simplified litmus test: If a change requires a change to the specification, it is an enhancement.
+If it does not, it is a bug fix.

 To fix unintended or unexpected behavior, you must first understand the root cause of the behavior.